perich/personal-archive-bot/README.md

 - The server sends a message to the Telegram chat bot with a success mesage, or an error message if it failed
 - The server deletes the transient files from the server

-### why not just use a third party service?

-I don't like depending on third party services to save my data.
-I also like the idea of having a single private archive for all of my digital media.

 ### how can I use this?

-1. clonecreate a Telegram bot using BotFather and get the token
+1. Sign up for a Telegram bot token from BotFather, register with DigitalOcean Spaces and SmartProxy to get necessary API credentials.

 2. clone this repo and create a `.env` file with the necessary environment variables